godotengine/godot-docs/tutorials/shaders/shader_reference/shader_functions.rst

     Performs a :ref:`component-wise<shading_componentwise>` not-equal-to comparison of two vectors.

     :param x:
-        The first vector for comparison.
+        The first vector to compare.

     :param y:
-        The second vector for comparison.
+        The second vector to compare.

     :return:
         A boolean vector in which each element ``i`` is computed as ``x[i] != y[i]``.